SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

      - Specifies if errors should be ignored or skipped.
 When set to ``true``, the transaction continues despite rejected data and rows containing partially faulty data are skipped entirely.
 This parameter should be set together with ``ERROR_COUNT``.
 When reading multiple files, if an entire file can’t be opened it will be skipped.
 Default value: ``false``.
 Value range: ``true`` or ``false``.
    * - ``ERROR_COUNT``
      - Specifies the threshold for the maximum number of faulty records that will be ignored.
 This setting must be used in conjunction with ``CONTINUE_ON_ERROR``.
 Default value: ``unlimited``.
 Value range: 1 to 2147483647.
+   * - ``QUOTE``
+     - Specifies an alternative quote character.
+The quote character must be a single, 1-byte printable ASCII character, and the equivalent octal syntax of the copy command can be used.
+The quote character cannot be contained in the field delimiter, the record delimiter, or the null marker.
+QUOTE can be used with ``csv_fdw`` in ``COPY FROM`` and foreign tables.
+The following characters cannot be an alternative quote character: ``"-.:\\0123456789abcdefghijklmnopqrstuvwxyzN"``